Deborah Sampson: Spousal support

 Four years after Sampson's death, her husband Benjamin Gannett petitioned Congress for a pension as the spouse of a veteran.
-In 1837 the committee overseeing his petition decreed that the history of the Revolution "furnished no other example of female heroism, fidelity and courage."
+In 1837, the committee overseeing his petition decreed that the history of the Revolution "furnished no other example of female heroism, fidelity and courage."
 Gannett was awarded a pension, but died before he could receive it.

+Gender and sexual orientation

+After leaving military service, Sampson is not recorded to have gone about her daily life in male dress, but she did continue to wear a soldier's uniform and perform a masculine gender on speaking tours.
+Contemporary writers about Sampson's performances compared her to the Chevalière d'Éon, a well-known genderfluid figure from the time.

+Sampson is recorded having romantic interactions with both women and men.
+While living as Robert Shirtliff, she engaged in an extended flirtation with a "Baltimore lady," who bought her a number of expensive and romantically charged gifts.
+Historian Greta LaFleur has argued that Sampson's first biographer, Herman Mann, understood the relationship between Sampson and the Baltimore lady to be a romantic and sexual one.
+After the Revolutionary War, while presenting as a woman, Sampson married Benjamin Gannett and raised a family with him for many years.

+Historians have offered different interpretations of Sampson's reasons for adopting male dress and joining the military.
+While most scholars understand Deborah Sampson as a cisgender woman looking for economic and political opportunity through cross-dressing, some scholars have argued that Deborah Sampson could also be understood as a lesbian, drag performer, or transmasculine person who was able to pursue romantic relationships with women or a more comfortable gender presentation through crossdressing.

 Legacy

+Deborah Sampson Act

+In December 2020, The Deborah Sampson Act was signed into law, which would "eliminate barriers to care and services" faced by women veterans.
+Among its many provisions, the law created an Office of Women's Health in the Office of Veterans' Affairs (VA).

 Memorials

-The town of Sharon memorializes Sampson with a statue in front of the public library, the Deborah Sampson Park, and the "Deborah Sampson Gannett House," which is privately owned and not open to the public.
+The town of Sharon memorializes her with a statue in front of the public library, the Deborah Sampson Park, and the "Deborah Sampson Gannett House", which is privately owned and not open to the public.
 The farmland around the home is protected to ensure no development occurs on the historic homestead.

 In 1906, the town of Plympton, Massachusetts, with the Deborah Sampson Chapter of the Daughters of the American Revolution, placed a boulder on the town green, with a bronze plaque inscribed to Sampson's memory.

 During World War II, the Liberty Ship S.S.
 Deborah Gannett (2620) was named in her honor.
 It was laid down March 10, 1944, launched April 10, 1944, and scrapped in 1962.

 As of 2000, the town flag of Plympton incorporates Sampson as the Official Heroine of the Commonwealth of Massachusetts.